ZiadJ/knockoutjs-reactor/README.md

 The target parameter can be a subscribable or a function/object containing at least one subscribable.
 The valueEvaluatorFunction parameter is the response function that returns the new value.
-It gets called with two parameters the first being the target itself and the second being child property that was modified.
+It gets called with two parameters the first being the target itself and the second being the child property that was modified.

 For example: